 It doesn’t matter whether you’re the head of the home, the head of a church department, or the head of a team at a multinational: the essentials of leadership are the same.
 Here are 6 things to keep in mind when it comes to leading your team, no matter how small or big.

-Matthew Eguavoen graduated with 2:1 in Civil Engineering from the University of Port Harcourt, and is building an admirable career as a portrait artist while searching for an engineering job.
+Matthew Eguavoen graduated with a 2:1 in Civil Engineering from the University of Port Harcourt, and is building an admirable career as a portrait artist while searching for an engineering job.
 He talked to me about discovering his talent, the importance of parental support, and the need to carve a niche.
 Read the interview HERE.

 It has come to my notice that single people who intend to get married have been hearing “marriage is work” for ages and yet they’re not exactly sure what the “work” is.
 And they’re sick of it.